tlhutch/test-playbooks/docs/test_plans/features/34_job_slicing.md

 ## Inventory

-- [ ] Inventory Group membership is reflected in slices
 - [ ] Smart Inventories can be sliced
 - [ ] Hosts will not appear in more than one slice